vordimous/zilla-docs/src/get-started/quickstart/rest.md

+---
+description: Running this Zilla quickstart will create a simple API to create and list items.
+All of the data will be stored on a Kafka topic.
+---

 # REST Quickstarts

 Get started using Zilla by deploying our Docker container.
 Before proceeding, you need to run these quickstarts in an environment [with Docker Compose](https://docs.docker.com/compose/gettingstarted/).